-An exclusive report co-published by IAAP and BigID shows that an increasing number of organizations are investing in data rights management resources and strategic efforts — and financial services leads that charge.
+An exclusive report co-published by IAPP and BigID shows that an increasing number of organizations are investing in data rights management resources and strategic efforts — and financial services leads that charge.

 The report surveyed more than 475 privacy and IT professionals worldwide — with the second largest group representing the financial sector — on their current data rights practices and future plans to extend those efforts.